Admission with Advanced Standing

 Students are expected to have a proposal defense by the end of their third year after passing the qualifying exam.

 The dissertation is based on original research.
-The research is supervised by a dissertation committee of three or more faculty members.
-Students should refer to the Graduate School section regarding the dissertation committe.
+The research is supervised by a dissertation committee of three or more regular USC faculty, at least one of whom must be from outside the Price School of Public Policy.
 A two-semester minimum registration in PPD 794a , PPD 794b , PPD 794c , PPD 794d , PPD 794z is required of all candidates.
 Students must maintain continuous registration until completion of the dissertation.

 Defense of the Dissertation